OneKey Docs

 Establishing a Connection

-Once an application has detected the provider, it can then request to connect to OneKey.
+Once an application has , it can then request to connect to OneKey.
 This connection request will prompt the user for permission to share their public key, indicating that they are willing to interact further.
-Users must approve a connection request before the app can make additional requests such as signing a message or sending a transaction.
+Users must approve a connection request before the app can make additional requests such as or .

 Once permission is established for the first time, the web application's domain will be whitelisted for future connection requests.
 After a connection is established, it is possible to terminate the connection from both the application and the user side.